NIGON208/miele-lxiv/doc/readme-compilation.md

 			#define DCMTK_LOG4CPLUS_HAVE_RVALUE_REFS

+	* copy the two header files `intrface.h` and `pubtypes.h` from the DCMTK source directories

+			dcmtk/dcmjpls/libcharls/

+		to the project directory

+			Binaries/DCMTK/include/dcmtk/

 	* Add the following `libijg*` headers (taken from the DCMTK downloaded sources) as subdirectories of `Binaries/DCMTK/include/dcmtk/dcmjpeg/`

 			├── libijg12/